breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 ```
 ## Transactions

-A transaction is a sequence of operations(like INSERT, UPDATE, SELECT) made on your database performed as one single work of unit.
-In other words a transaction will never be complete unless each individual operation within the group is succesful.
-If any operation within the transaction fails, the entire transaction fails, the entire transaction fails.
+A transaction is a sequence of operations (like INSERT, UPDATE, SELECT) made on your database, performed as one single work of unit.
+In other words, a transaction will never be complete unless each individual operation within the group is successful.
+If any operation within the transaction fails, the entire transaction fails.

 Transactions have the following 4 standard properties(known as ACID properties):